 - Fast quiz creation: You just type in your questions with answer options, tick the right one and the questions are automatically inserted to your slides

 - Voting via smartphone: Your attendees simply log in to your presentation (works in any browser!) on a mobile device.
-They are then able to vote for one of the answer options you set with just one click.
+Then they are able to vote for one of the answer options you set with just one click.

 - Quiz Results: Your attendees can immediately see if their answer was right or wrong.
-The results are counted up right away and you can see the percentage of people who voted for each one of the answers (you can of course show the results to your audience as well)
+The results are counted up right away and you can see the percentage of people who voted for each one of the answers (of course you can show the results to your audience as well)

 - Seamless integration in PowerPoint: Once you downloaded SlideLizard, it will show up as a new tab in PowerPoint.
 That means you have the same user interface as always, making it super easy and intuitive to use.